For the third Gen Subaru Leone

-Originally I searched for stiffer Coil Springs for the Front of the Subaru around the year 2000; Because my 2.7 Wagon had the Heavyweighted ER27 engine, plus a Fiberglass & Metal sheet Reinforced Front Bumper; I Needed Something Stronger than the EA82's coil Springs to hold better that much weight.
+Originally I searched for stiffer Coil Springs for the Front of the Subaru around the year 1999; Because my 2.7 Wagon (now dead) had the Heavyweighted ER27 engine, plus a Fiberglass & Metal sheet Reinforced Front Bumper; I Needed Something Stronger than the EA82's coil Springs to better carry that extra weight.

-I Searched among a Pile of Strut assemblies in the Suspensions' Area, comparing each coil to the one I had on my Hand, taken from my Subie; that way I Found by myself that the Tempo coil Springs looked almost identical to the Subaru ones, they had around two more Turns and a were li'l more thicker.
+I Searched among a Pile of Strut assemblies in the Suspensions' Area, comparing each coil to the one I had on my Hand, taken from my Subie; that way I Found that the Ford Tempo coil Springs looked almost identical to the Subaru ones, they had around two more Turns and were li'l more thicker.

 Since I Found those Tempo Coil springs already taken outside their car, they only had a Mark done with white paint marker on them, that said: '94 Tempo.

-But it is interesting that since the damage done to my 2.7 wagon (More info, ~► Here) I Removed certain parts from it to make my EA82 Weberized Wagon (Now My BumbleBeast) a Better car with the Better parts from the Two; that included the Tempo Springs.
+Since the damage done to my 2.7 wagon (More info, ~► Here) I decided to remove certain parts from it to make my EA82 Weberized Wagon (Now renamed as BumbleBeast) a Better car, with the Better parts from the Two; that included the Tempo Springs.

-So, I installed those Tempo's Coil Springs on my "BumbleBeast" and that adds to the Front Suspension the Same Firm & Sporty Feeling that the Rear suspension obtained with the Above written Modifications.
+So, I installed those Tempo's Coil Springs on the front of my "BumbleBeast" and those add to the Front Suspension the Same Firm & Sporty Feeling that the Rear suspension obtained with the Above written Modifications.

 ► IMPORTANT NOTE: The Ford Tempo Coil Spring total radius -diameter- is Half inch (½") smaller than the Subaru one, but that is not a problem, I Drive my Subaru "BumbleBeast" with them since Years ago and they doesn't "Shift" nor make any clunk noise.

-The Front coil Springs came off a 1990's "Second Gen" Ford Tempo with in-line 4 Cylinder engine, Those are "Non-Progressive" Coils, so they measure the Same between each turn.
+According to the info I obtained from the Junk Yard's salesman, the Front coil Springs came off a basic 1990's "Second Gen" Ford Tempo with in-line 4 Cylinder engine and manual transmission; Those are "Non-Progressive" Coils, so they measure the Same between each turn.
 I searched on internet for The Part Number for those Ford Tempo Front Coil Springs,

 So it should be: